MPEP Intended Uses: Everything You Need to Know

 - The way that you operate the device doesn't differentiate the apparatus from the prior art.

 - Any prior art device can perform all of the functions of the apparatus claim and still not anticipate the claim if there is a structural difference.

 Section 2143.01 of the MPEP tells you how to overcome a an alleged case of obviousness that has been set out by the Examiner.

 MPEP 2143.01 states that a proposed modification of a prior art invention cannot make that invention "unsatisfactory for its intended purpose."

 This is a good way to address an obviousness rejection because Examiners may pick out claim elements in the prior art without thinking about how those elements might work together for an intended purpose.

 MPEP 2143.01 also cautions Examiners that if a proposed modification or combination of the prior art changes the principle of operation of the prior art, then the teachings of the references are not enough to render the claims obvious.

 If you need help with understanding MPEP intended uses concepts, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.